Use your IRA distributions to create a charitable legacy

 In addition to designated funds, the community foundation also offers scholarship, field-of-interest and board discretionary funds, all of which can be created with a QCD from your IRA.
 Funds can be named in honor of your family or business, or can even be named anonymously if you wish to protect your privacy.

-If you want to support targeted geographic regions or causes, Akron Community Foundation also has seven affiliate funds whose annual grants benefit programs serving women, children, LGBTQ+ individuals, racial minorities, Bath Township and Medina County.
+If you want to support targeted geographic regions or causes, Akron Community Foundation also has eight affiliate funds whose annual grants benefit programs serving women, children, LGBTQ+ individuals, racial minorities, Bath Township and Medina County.
 All of these funds can accept gifts of IRA assets, allowing you to support a wide array of charities with a single transfer.

 Finally, inherited IRAs create taxable income for beneficiaries, meaning you may find it's more advantageous to use your retirement assets to grow your fund at Akron Community Foundation tax-free, while leaving more favorable assets like appreciated stock to your heirs.
 This is especially true in light of the SECURE Act, which eliminated the stretch IRA and requires non-spousal beneficiaries to take the distributions within 10 years.